D3Scurr/HabitTracker/README.md

 Clock, reminds you when it's getting late

 To Do:
- - Make all the post functions into one
  - Consistent days
  - XP, leveling system
  - Slack off section